University of Michigan student housing: Community

 Resident Advisors are live-in staff members who provide immediate support for students.
 Resident advisors welcome new students into the housing environment, answer students’ questions, facilitate social activities, and assist residents in their individual experiences within the communities.

 Academic support is provided by a Peer Academic Success Specialist (PASS).
 The PASS provides students with guidance on course and concentration selection, study skills, and technology assistance.
 PASSes hold regular advising hours and offer various workshops throughout the school year.

 Community Learning Centers in residence halls offer a technology-rich, comfortable learning space for individual and group work.
 Other technology support includes residential computing sites, high-speed internet access in student rooms, Help Desk service, and digital learning skills.

-The residence hall student government consists of hall councils, multicultural councils, and the Residence Halls Association.
+The residence hall student government consists of the Residence Halls Association, hall councils, and multicultural councils.
+The Residence Halls Association (RHA), the student residence hall association, works with University Housing to enhance community life, sponsoring events and programs for residents throughout the year.
+The RHA is affiliated with the Great Lakes Affiliate of College and University Residence Halls (GLACURH).
 Hall councils focus on hall programming and informing professional staff of students’ concerns.
+Representatives act as liaisons between the RHA and their respective hall councils.
 Multicultural councils provide students with diversity education and cultural awareness.
 Advised by Diversity Peer Educators, multicultural councils host service learning projects and other community-wide events.
-The Residence Halls Association (RHA), the student government of the residence halls, works with University Housing to enhance community life.
-The RHA sponsors events and programs for residents throughout the year.

 Additionally, several residential Michigan Learning Communities allow students with similar interests to live and study together.
 Each program is associated with a University of Michigan academic department.
 These include programs such as the Global Scholars Program, the Honors Program, Living Arts, the Michigan Community Scholars Program, the Women in Science and Engineering Residence Program, and more.